DustinWoods/tempo-js/README.md

-## Click Tracks for your JavaScript
+# Click Tracks for your JavaScript

-**WIP - Still in early development**
+A light-weight utility for emitting events that are in-time with music.

-### Description
+## Description
-Create JavaScript event emitter in browser for a click track.
-Specify tempo and time signature.
-Get event for each beat or each bar.
-Use built-in timer or specify your own.
-Sync timer with HTML5 audio.
+The main export is a constructor that can be called with differently based on use-case.
+Some examples are:
+ - Emit events for every beat timed with an audio/video source
+ - Emit events for every beat with out a source
+ - Emit events at defined cues, like music notation

-### Install
+## Install
 `npm i click-track`

-### Usage
+## Usage

 **Basic timer running at 120 bpm**
 ```javascript